8 Marketing promotions

 candidate <- subset(season_2025,

 This game is in late summer and already commands a high price.
-There isn’t another major promotion on this night, and there is plenty of headroom on sales.
-This game looks like a great night to add a promotion.
+There isn’t another major promotion on this night and there is plenty of headroom on sales.
+This looks like a great night to add a promotion.
 However, there are other considerations.

-Promotions often have sponsors, and they may have a preference for when their specific promotion takes place.
+Promotions often have sponsors and they may have a preference for when their specific promotion takes place.
 You also need to consider the promotional item.
-For example, a bobblehead may need six months of lead time.
-This analysis needs to take place well in advance so that it can be produced and adequately messaged.
-Additionally, the theme of the item may not be appropriate for other promotions occurring simultaneously.
-Finally, it would be best to consider what is happening in the region.
-Do you have competition from another venue or event on that night?
+A bobblehead may need six months of lead time.
+This analysis needs to take place well in advance so that it can be produced and properly messaged.
+Additionally, the theme of the item may not be appropriate for other promotions that are happening.
+You also need to consider what is happening in the region.
+DO you have competition at another venue or event on that night?

 8.3 Evaluating external and internal marketing assets

-This is not a marketing textbook, but to cover the major analytics categories for a sports team, I had to cover marketing.
-We have also covered several subjects that are directly related to marketing, such as segmentation and pricing.
-However, we are discussing something different here.
+This is not a marketing textbook, but for the sake of covering the major analytics categories for a sports team I had to cover marketing.
+We have also covered a number of subjects that are directly related to marketing such as segmentation and pricing.
+We are discussing something different here.
 Although measuring media assets is a big business, the phrase “It’s Turtles all the way down” comes to mind.
 When you get to the bottom, some arbitrary figure is likely being used to gauge the value of signage or a social media post.
 This is also where we can briefly talk about internal marketing assets.
 A pro sports team might sell some tickets, media, and merchandise, but it is also a marketing platform.
-We’ll discuss them both in this section.
+We’ll discus them both in this section.

-Honestly, this sort of analytics is slightly dull.
-You aren’t dealing with concrete truths.
+Honestly, I find this sort of analytics slightly boring.
+You aren’t really dealing with concrete truths.
 A marketing asset is worth what someone is willing to pay for it.
-Ultimately, the worth tends to be gauged in one of two ways; How many people can be exposed and the quality of that exposure.
+Ultimately, the worth tends to be gauged in one of two ways; How many people can be exposed and what is the quality of that exposure.
 The more eyes that are on your platform, the better.
 If you are also good at putting advertisements in front of the most relevant audiences, you become Google.

-Advertising is big business, and trying to prove how much it is worth to a pro sports team is analogous to astrology.
-Digital giants have their methods of attribution.
+Advertising is big business and trying to prove how much it is worth to a pro sports team is analogous to astrology in my eyes.
+Digital giants have their own methods of attribution.
 I have always looked at these methods with some skepticism.
-If my business sells advertising, what incentive do I have to tell you it doesn’t work?
+If my business is selling you advertising what incentive do I have to tell you it doesn’t work?

 \[\begin{equation} \ {Value} = {Exposure} * {Quality} * {Costs} \end{equation}\]